daveschudel/Fedora-KDE/apps.md

 ```
 sudo dnf install boinc-client boinc-manager
 ```
 The installer just installs the app, so go [here](https://boinc.berkeley.edu/wiki/Installing_BOINC_on_Fedora) to get it set up.
+Be a little cautious - BOINC can suck some CPU power if you let it.
+If you're on a desktop it's not a problem but on a laptop it can get hot.
+It generally doesn't run on a laptop if it's on battery.